Tasanapol Inthraphuvasak: 2022

-Inthaphuvasak returned for the 2022 Formula 4 UAE Championship with MP Motorsport, for his second campaign in the series.
-He took pole position for race 1 in the first round at Yas Marina Circuit, and inherited the race 3 win after post-race penalties were given.
-He finished 7th in the overall standings.
+Inthraphuvasak returned for the 2022 Formula 4 UAE Championship with MP Motorsport, for his second campaign in the series.
+He took pole position for race 1 in the opening Yas Marina round, and inherited the race 3 win after post-race penalties were given.
+He backed this by taking two podiums during the next round in Dubai.
+Following that, Inthraphuvasak did not stand on the podium again, but scored in six of the remaining nine races, meaning he finished seventh in the standings.

-This year, he switched to the F4 Spanish Championship, also with MP Motorsport.
-He took pole position for race 3 at round 1 at Algarve International Circuit, and converted it into a race win, his only of the season.
+Inthraphuvasak switched to the F4 Spanish Championship, sticking with MP Motorsport.
+He began the season with a second place during the first race at the Algarve International Circuit.
+He took pole position for race 3, and converted it into a race win, his only of the season.
+This proved to be a false dawn for Inthraphuvasak, as he only placed in the points five more times, eventually finishing tenth in the standings with 63 points.

 Formula Regional

 2022

 In late 2022, in preparation for a full Formula Regional campaign the following year, Inthraphuvasak paired up with Graff to take part in two rounds of the Ultimate Cup Series' single-seater category.
 The Thai starred on debut, taking pole and winning lights to flag in his first race at the Hockenheimring.
 He went on to win five of his six races in the championship, in a field that included Formula E race winner and former Formula One test driver Nico Prost.